10X Genomics – Guide to Getting Started

 For the Chromium iX currently housed in the GEC, the compatible 10X Genomics chips can hold eight samples per run.
 We can run consecutive chips to process more than eight samples in a project, although the need to obtain reliable counts on every sample prior to loading means that increasing the number of samples risks extending the time the samples are sitting on ice to the point where the quality may begin to drift in unpredictable ways.
 The scaling costs of the reagents and the required sequencing (more on this below) also pose challenges to many labs.

-In the standard-throughput assays, for non-multiplexed samples, the optimized range for capture is 500 – 10,000 cells per sample.
+In the standard-throughput assays, for non-multiplexed samples, the optimized range for capture is 500 – 20,000 cells per sample.
 If the volume of cells permits, the same sample can be loaded into multiple lanes of a chip to increase the number of cells captured, although each lane used will incur an additional sample’s worth of reagent costs.
-As discussed below in the section on sample multiplexing, the number of cells captured in a given channel can be pushed above 10,000, though there are some potential drawbacks.
+As discussed below in the section on sample multiplexing, the number of cells captured in a given channel can be pushed above 20,000, though there are some potential drawbacks.

 If your experience with bulk RNA sequencing has led you to plan for a large number of biological replicate samples, this may also not be necessary.
 While the standards of the field are constantly evolving, much of the replication in a single cell experiment comes from the cells themselves, and including multiple biological replicates may not strictly be necessary to obtain valuable, useful data.
-We encourage you to look at current publications in your field, especially those in journals that you might seek to publish your work in eventually, for insight into how many replicates you should include.
+We encourage you to look at current publications in your field, especially those in journals that you might seek to publish your work in eventually, for insight into how many replicates you should consider including.
 The Bioinformatics Resource Center here at UWBC is also a fantastic resource for this aspect of your experimental design.

 If you do find yourself considering a large number of samples for your initial single cell experiment, we would strongly encourage you to first plan for a small pilot experiment with 1-2 samples, if time permits.
 While it will add additional upfront costs to your project, you can learn a lot about how effective your sample prep process is; how your cells behave in the assay; and what read depth is sufficient to get the answers to your experimental questions – all factors that can potentially offer ways to better design your larger experiment to get the best value for your money.